Kausheel/User_Management/README.md

 - Let account activation through email be disabled.
 - Keep track of the number of login attempts, and block after a specified amount.
 - Create a function to allow the user to change their email address.
-- Allow a reply-to address to be added when sending emails.

 ###Notes:

 The functions here can return FALSE for 2 reasons:
     1. The return result was actually bad eg. a wrong username/password combination would make login() return FALSE.
     2. A internal error occured while executing the function, like a database access error.
 If anything goes wrong internally, it will be logged.
 You should regularly check your log files to track and eliminate internal errors.
 The log file location can be set in the Configuration file.
+Please ensure the chosen log directory is writeable.

 ###Usage: